D'elles: Content

-On 17 April 2007, the complete track listing for the album containing thirteen songs became available for TeamCeline members.
+On 17 April 2007, the complete track listing for the album, which contains 13 songs, became available to TeamCeline members.
 D'elles includes two versions of the song "A cause".
-While the lyrics, written by Françoise Dorin, are the same on both versions, there are two different musical arrangements.
-The music for the first version, titled "A cause", was composed by Jacques Veneruso, and the music for the second version, titled "On s'est aimé à cause", was composed by Marc Dupré and Jean-François Breau.
-Dorin also wrote the first single, "Et s'il n'en restait qu'une (je serais celle-là)".
-She is a French writer, songwriter and actress.
-D'elles also includes "Immensité", the second single which was sent to radio on 27 April 2007.
-It was written by Nina Bouraoui, a French-Algerian author whose work focuses mainly on the bond between females.
+Although the lyrics by Françoise Dorin are identical, the musical arrangements differ.
+The first version, titled "A cause", was composed by Jacques Veneruso, and the second, titled "On s'est aimé à cause", was composed by Marc Dupré and Jean-François Breau.
+Dorin also wrote the album's first single, "Et s'il n'en restait qu'une (je serais celle-là)".
+D'elles includes "Immensité", the second single, which was sent to radio on 27 April 2007.
+It was written by Nina Bouraoui, a French-Algerian author whose work often explores relationships between women.
 She also wrote "Les paradis".

-Other songs include: "Je cherche l'ombre" with lyrics by Lise Payette who is a well-known Quebec author, an avid writer and a weekly columnist for Le Journal de Montréal, a television and radio personality, a politician and a strong advocate for women; "La diva", a tribute to the famous opera singer Maria Callas, written by Denise Bombardier, an established journalist, novelist and media personality in Quebec who was honoured with the prestigious Legion of Honour and the National Order of Quebec (the song includes fragment of "Sì.
-Mi Chiamano Mimì" from the opera La bohème performed by Callas); "Femme comme chacune" whose lyrics are an adaptation of the poem "Ses yeux de clair de lune", by the late Quebec author, Jovette Alice Bernier; "Si j'étais quelqu'un" which is a reflection on what society judges as being "normal" and whose lyrics are adapted from a poem written by Nathalie Nechtschein, a young French poet; "Je ne suis pas celle" written by Christine Orban, a Moroccan-French novelist who has authored many books and describes herself as a romantic who treasures the female's ability to dream; "Le temps qui compte" with lyrics by Marie Laberge, a Quebec author known in Canada for her literature, and in other Francophone countries for her plays; "Lettre de George Sand à Alfred de Musset", an adaptation of a letter exchanged between two lovers in the 19th century, written by George Sand; and "Berceuse", a lullaby written for Dion's son René-Charles by Janette Bertrand, a famous writer and public personality in Quebec, winner of the 1990 Montreal Salon de la Femme 'Femme du Siècle' award.
+Other songs include "Je cherche l'ombre", with lyrics by Lise Payette, a Quebec author, columnist for Le Journal de Montréal, television and radio personality, politician, and advocate for women; "La diva", a tribute to opera singer Maria Callas, written by Denise Bombardier, a journalist and novelist who received the Legion of Honour and the National Order of Quebec (the song includes a fragment of "Sì.
+Mi Chiamano Mimì" from La bohème, performed by Callas); "Femme comme chacune", whose lyrics adapt the poem "Ses yeux de clair de lune" by Quebec author Jovette Bernier; "Si j'étais quelqu'un", a reflection on societal norms, with lyrics adapted from a poem by French poet Nathalie Nechtschein; "Je ne suis pas celle", written by Christine Orban, a Moroccan-French novelist; "Le temps qui compte", with lyrics by Marie Laberge, a Quebec author known for her literature and plays; "Lettre de George Sand à Alfred de Musset", adapted from a 19th-century letter by George Sand; and "Berceuse", a lullaby written for Dion's son René-Charles by Janette Bertrand, a Quebec writer and media personality who received the 1990 Montreal Salon de la Femme 'Femme du Siècle' award.